PennyLaneAI/pennylane/doc/introduction/measurements.rst

 >>> print(result)
 {'00': 518, '01': 0, '10': 0, '11': 482}

-Note: For complicated Hamiltonians, this can add considerable overhead time (due to cost of calcuating eigenvalues to determine possible outcomes), and as number of qubits increases, the length of the output dictionary showing possible computational basis states grows rapidly.
+Note: For complicated Hamiltonians, this can add considerable overhead time (due to the cost of calculating eigenvalues to determine possible outcomes), and as number of qubits increases, the length of the output dictionary showing possible computational basis states grows rapidly.